camerond/camerondaigle/posts/three-types-of-meetings.md

 So let's get into it: try thinking of all meetings as either **Status** meetings, **Feedback** meetings, or **Decision** meetings.

-We'll talk about these meetings in 4 aspects:
+We'll talk about 4 aspects of each meeting type:

-- **The goal.** What is this meeting type trying to accomplish?
+- **The goal.** Having a clear idea of what each meeting type is trying to accomplish is the first and best way for us to know when it's missing the mark.
-- **The risks.** As you'll see, each of these meeting types devolves into either a bad version of itself or literally another type of meeting if it's run poorly.
+- **The scale.** All meetings don't work for all audience sizes – having an understanding of scale will help you know who to invite to what.
-- **The power dynamic.** There is _always_ a power dynamic at play in any meeting; you need to understand what it is in order for it to factor into helping a meeting be productive instead of destructive.
+- **The power dynamic.** There is _always_ a power dynamic at play in any meeting; you need to understand what it is in order for it to be constructive instead of destructive to the execution of the meeting.
-- **The scale.** Finally, all meetings don't work for all audience sizes – having an understanding of scale will help you know who to invite to what.
+- **The risks.** As you'll soon see, each of these meeting types devolves into either a bad version of itself or literally another type of meeting if it's run poorly.
+There's even an infographic at the end, if you're patient (or impatient and willing to scroll a lot).

 ## Status Meetings